 Leg protectors.
-In one project, an anthropometric survey was conducted of the very heterogeneous work force to provide the basic data for redesigning leg protectors for foresters.
-The South African forestry industry is populated with a wide variety of ethnic groups having widely varying anthropometric measurements.
+In one project, an anthropometric survey was conducted of the very heterogeneous workforce to provide the basic data for redesigning leg protectors for foresters.
+The South African forestry industry is populated with a wide variety of ethnic groups, having widely varying anthropometric measurements.
 The original protector, obtained from Brazil, was modified to ergonomically improve the types of fastening and anthropometric dimensions, as well as to incorporate improved materials.
-Included in the ergonomic design modification process was an extensive series of usability tests over a six-month period.

-Then, in a well-designed field test, this ergonomically modified leg protector was introduced in a eucalyptus plantation for use by persons responsible for ax/hatchet debranching.
-Among the 300 laborers, an average of ten injuries per day was occurring with an average sick leave of five days per injury.
-During the one-year period of the test, not a single ax/hatchet leg injury occurred, resulting not only in the considerable savings in human pain and suffering but also in a direct net cost savings to the company of \$250,000.
+Included in the ergonomic design modification process was an extensive series of usability tests over a 6-month period.
+Then, in a well-designed field test, this ergonomically modified leg protector was introduced in a eucalyptus plantation for use by persons responsible for ax/hatchet de-branching.
+Among the 300 laborers, an average of ten injuries per day was occurring with an average sick leave of 5 days per injury.
+During the 1-year period of the test, not one single ax/hatchet leg injury occurred, resulting not only in the considerable savings in human pain and suffering, but also in a direct net cost savings to the company of \$250,000.
 Use of the leg protectors throughout the South African hardwood forestry industry is conservatively calculated to save \$4 million annually (Warkotsch, 1994).

-Tractor-trailer redesign.
+Tractor trailer redesign.
 A second study involved ergonomically improving the seating and visibility of 23 tractor-trailer forwarding units of a logging company with an investment of \$300 per unit.
 This resulted in a better operating position for loading, improved vision, and improved operator comfort.
-As a result, down times caused by accident damage to hydraulic hoses, fittings, and the like went down by \$2,000 per year per unit, and daily hardwood extraction was increased by one load per day per vehicle.
-All told, for a
+As a result, downtimes caused by accident damage to hydraulic hoses, fittings, etc. went down by \$2,000 per year per unit; and daily hardwood extraction was increased by one load per day per vehicle.
+All told, for a total investment of \$6,900, a hard cost savings of \$65,000 per year was achieved - a 1 to 9.4 cost-benefit ratio (Warkotsch, 1994).